-I created this blog with a twofold purpose in mind.
-Firstly, to “publish” writings that deviate too much from academic writing in style, substance, and/or approach to be published in an academic journal.
-And secondly, as a kind of public notebook in which I explore ideas and/or summarize research that may eventually lead to formal, “academic” publications.
-However, the articles published on this blog have been growing longer and more extensively researched, and because of that, I’m now spending much more time researching and writing blog posts than writing “academic” texts.
+Originally, I created this blog with a twofold purpose in mind.
+To “publish” writings that deviate too much from academic writing in style, substance, and/or approach to be published in an academic journal.
+And as a kind of public notebook in which I explore ideas and/or summarize research that may eventually lead to formal, “academic” publications.
+While this hasn’t really changed, I now (2022) doubt that I’ll ever publish any “serious” academic work again (for a number of reasons that I might one day explain in this blog).

 About the Name of this Blog